axlgoze/learning_JS/jsInstitute/readme.md

 - checking user-filled forms and input
 - dynamic content generation

-String, like other primitives,, are immutable, so when we want to change even one letter, we create a new string.
+String, like other primitives, are immutable, so when we want to change even one letter, we create a new string.

 String literals can be created using single or double quotes.